NdumisoTyam/airbnb-clone-project/README.md

 ---

 > By implementing these security measures, the application protects personal information, secures transactions, and ensures safe interactions between users and the system.

+## CI/CD Pipeline

+### What is CI/CD?

+**CI/CD** means **Continuous Integration** and **Continuous Deployment/Delivery**.
+It is a development practice that allows teams to automatically build, test, and deploy code changes more often and reliably.
+CI makes sure that new code is merged and tested continuously, while CD automates the delivery of that code to production environments.

+### Why It Matters for This Project

+Implementing a CI/CD pipeline helps:
+- Detect bugs early with automated testing
+- Lower manual deployment errors
+- Ensure consistent and repeatable deployments
+- Speed up development by providing quick feedback
+- Maintain high code quality and project stability

+### Tools Used

+- **GitHub Actions**: Automates workflows for building, testing, and deploying the application when code is pushed or merged into the repository.
+- **Docker**: Creates containerized environments to ensure consistency across development, testing, and production.
+- **Docker Compose**: Helps set up services like the web server, database, and Redis in isolated containers for testing and deployment.
+- **Heroku / Render / AWS** *(optional)*: Cloud hosting platforms that can host the application for automated deployment once CI checks pass.
+- **pytest / unittest**: Frameworks for writing and running automated tests during the CI stage.

+---

+> The CI/CD pipeline boosts team productivity and system reliability by automating repetitive tasks and ensuring every code change is checked before release.